Victorian front garden transformation – Long Ditton

 Key features

-• Removal of existing features, including the wall and patio
+• Removal of the existing features, including the old wall and patio

 Design approach

-Planting was selected for scale, resilience and texture, blending architectural shrubs with softer perennials and ornamental grasses suited to local conditions.
-The intention was to enhance the entrance experience without overwhelming the modest front plot, allowing greenery to soften the hard lines of the path and boundary.
+Planting was selected for scale, resilience and texture, blending architectural shrubs with softer perennials and ornamental grasses suited to local conditions — the right-plant-right-place approach we apply to all our planting and soft landscaping, so the borders frame the entrance without becoming a chore.

 Construction details

-The old path and uneven surfacing were removed and the ground re-prepared with a compacted base to support a durable tiled finish.
-The new route was laid with clean, consistent joints to ensure stability and a crisp visual line from the gate to the front door.
-Planting beds were edged neatly and improved with quality topsoil to encourage healthy establishment and reduce ongoing maintenance.
+The old path and uneven surfacing were lifted and the ground re-prepared with a compacted base to carry a durable tiled finish and the weight of a working driveway.
+The new surface was laid with clean, consistent joints for stability and a trip-free approach, and low-maintenance sleeper beds were formed to give the planting a tidy, lasting frame.
+As APL- and TrustMark-accredited landscapers, every layer was built to last.

 Results